bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/articles/dev-dep.md

 seo:
   title: Dependencies
   description: >+
-    When you install an npm package using npm install <package-name>, you are installing it as a dependency.
+    install an npm package using npm install you are installing it as a dependency. (npm install --production) to avoid installing those development dependencies.

   robots: []
   extra: